 Your Blackstone library card can be used at any Connecticut public library.
 If the library is in the LION system, you are already registered.
 When visiting a non-LION library, bring your up-to-date Blackstone card and photo ID in order to be registered into the system.

 To obtain a free Blackstone library card, you must be a Branford resident.
-Bring your photo ID and proof of residency to any check-out desk and get your card made while you wait.
+You can pre-register online or come to the library with your photo ID and proof of residency to any check-out desk and get your card made while you wait.
 Stony Creek residents should obtain a card from the Willoughby Wallace Memorial Library.

 Library patrons from other Connecticut towns may use their cards to borrow materials and use computers and databases in-house, but will not have access to downloadable books or databases from home—check with your hometown library for access to these services.